Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 I wrote a lot of premium optimization methods below to fix the Core Web Vitals assessment failed issue, but to make sure they work, you need to have a strong base, i.e., the fastest hosting provider.

-Using CDNs significantly improves your TTFB and the Core Web Vitals Score.
+Using a Content Delivery Network (CDN) significantly improves your TTFB and helps to fix the Core Web Vitals Assessment Failed Score.

 Google recommends using CDN to enhance the performance of your sites.
 But as per my work experience, one should choose a CDN that offers Edge caching.